moefh/eeprom_writer/README.md

 #### Write file to EEPROM

+    eeprom read FILE [ADDRESS]

 Writes the whole contents of a file to the EEPROM.
+Examples:

     ./eeprom write file.bin          # writes to start of the EEPROM ./eeprom write file.bin 0x400    # writes to the address 1024 (0x400)

-## Arduino Code
+## Arduino Project

-The Arduino code (found in `arduino/eeprom_writer`) waits for commands from the serial and executes them.
+The Arduino program (found in `arduino/eeprom_writer`) waits for commands from the serial and executes them.
 The prompt

     *READY